Jubilee Stadium: Walk of Fame

-Naming Rights
+Naming rights

 From 1950 until 2003, the ground was simply known as Jubilee Oval.

 In 2003, printing and data communications company OKI signed a five-year sponsorship deal for naming rights to the ground with the name becoming OKI Jubilee Stadium.
-In October, 2008, OKI Printing Solutions decided not to renew the naming rights of Jubilee Oval, as the Dragons played at ANZ Stadium during the 2008 season due to re-developments at Jubilee.
+In October, 2008, OKI decided not to renew the naming rights of Jubilee Oval, as the Dragons played at ANZ Stadium during the 2008 season due to re-developments at Jubilee.
 The naming rights ended on 31 October with the park reverting to its former name.

 It was officially announced on 25 December 2008, that WIN Corporation had bought the naming rights for Jubilee Oval.
 With this agreement, WIN owned the naming rights to both of St. George Illawarra's home grounds, WIN Jubilee Oval and WIN Stadium.
 In early 2014, WIN backed out of this sponsorship, with the ground once again reverting to its original name.
 From 2016, the University of Wollongong held the rights to the ground for a two-year period, ending in late 2017.
 The ground was known as "UOW Jubilee Oval".

-In January 2019 strata management company Netstrata signed a three-year sponsorship deal for the naming rights of the ground with the name becoming "Netstrata Jubilee Stadium".
-This decision was confirmed at a special Council meeting on 11 February 2019.
-Netstrata's sponsorship with the ground was extended for another year, ending in late 2022.
+In 2019, Netstrata, a local strata company, Netstrata, began it's naming rights of the ground - becoming Nestrata Jubilee Stadium.
+This deal was in effect until 27 March 2025.
+And was renamed Jubilee Stadium since.